 The same is true for sales.
 You need to learn how to sell the right way now, or else you’ll be using bad form the rest of the years you sell.
 Make a commitment to learn a strong sales process now.
 The process you use at the start of your career will ultimately determine how effective you are for the rest of your time in sales.

 This is counterintuitive to what so many salespeople have been taught.
 We’ve all heard advice like “always be closing” or that the close is the most important part of the sale.
-But in reality, the close of the sale should just be the summation of everything that’s gone into the sales conversation up until that point.
+But in reality, sales training 101 shows that the close of the sale should just be the summation of everything that’s gone into the sales conversation up until that point.